Daniel-olaO/StudentAPI-nodeJs/README.md

 # Motivation

-Student Web Server was inspired by my college schedule builer.
+Student Web Server was inspired by my college schedule builder.
 I wanted to create a web application that would allow students to create their own schedules by adding courses to their schedule or removing courses from their schedule.

 # Installation